untwisted/untwisted/BOOK.md

 ~~~

 However, it is not the case that avoiding the exception of being printed is enough, it is important to have
 other parts of the code being noticed of the exception.
-The decorator 'handle_exception' turns an exception
+The decorator handle_exception turns an exception
 that occured inside a handle into an event of the type (handle, exception).

 ~~~python